Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Related Work

 \section{Related Work}

 \textbf{Deep Metric Learning.} It aims to learn a metric function that approximates the underlying semantic similarity of data by pulling semantically similar samples (positive) closer to the anchor and pushing dissimilar samples (negative) away.
 To achieve this goal, the development of loss functions has been the main focus of this field, typically classified into pair-based and proxy-based losses.
-Pair-based losses consider relations between pairs~\citep{sampling_matters, Bromley1994, Chopra2005, Hadsell2006}, triplets~\citep{Wang2014, Schroff2015} or higher-order tuples of samples~\citep{songCVPR16, Sohn_nips2016, wang2019ranked, wang2019multi, songCVPR17}.
+Pair-based losses consider relations between pairs~\cite{sampling_matters, Bromley1994, Chopra2005, Hadsell2006}, triplets~\cite{Wang2014, Schroff2015} or higher-order tuples of samples~\cite{songCVPR16, Sohn_nips2016, wang2019ranked, wang2019multi, songCVPR17}.
 They can capture the fine-grained relations among samples, but they are suffering from the issue of increased training complexity as the number of training data increases.
 Proxy-based losses address the complexity issue by introducing learnable parameters called proxies to represent the training data of the same class.
-They greatly reduce the complexity of examining the relations between all data by considering the those between data and proxies.
-In this direction, the approaches have used proxies to approximate the pair-based loss~\citep{movshovitz2017no, kim2020proxy, Qian_2019_ICCV} or have modified the cross-entropy loss~\citep{deng2019arcface, wang2018cosface, zhai2018classification, teh2020proxynca++}.
-Although there have been remarkable advances in metric learning so far, all existing metric learning methods deal only with a specific distribution within one dataset.
-Orthogonal to them, we first shed light on the new problem of learning a \textit{universal metric} contained in multiple distributions and explore ways to address it.
-While prior work mostly focuses on the design of loss functions, we also explore the impact of architectural choices in metric learning.
+They greatly reduce the complexity of examining the relations between all data by considering those between data and proxies.
+In this direction, the approaches have used proxies to approximate the pair-based loss~\cite{movshovitz2017no, kim2020proxy, Qian_2019_ICCV} or have modified the cross-entropy loss~\cite{deng2019arcface, wang2018cosface, zhai2018classification, teh2020proxynca++}.
+Existing metric learning methods have primarily focused on specific distributions within individual datasets.
+Recent work by~\cite{uned, almazan2022granularity} proposed datasets for unified metric learning, but their methods are limited to fine-tuned models via classification loss.
+Our work extends beyond this by addressing the unique challenges of UML through parameter-efficient techniques.